rfortherestofus/blog/002_pivot_functions/002_pivot_functions.md

 Hence, it seems that our data has all the information we need.
 But it’s just not in the right format.
 That’s unfortunate but an all too real scenario.
 When you’re working with data, this happens a lot.

 So let’s not despair and fix the data instead.
 Luckily, the tidyverse has tools for that.
 Here, the `pivot_longer()` function can rearrange our data.
-We just have to tell it
+We just have to tell it:

-- which columns should be rearranged,
+- which columns should be reshaped,
-- what kind of information is in the column names and
+- what kind of information is in the column names, and
 - what kind of information is in the values of each column that gets rearranged.

-Basically, that’s the stuff that we’ve talked about just a few paragraphs ago.
-Here’s how we would wrap that paragraph into actual code.
+Here’s how we would turn these steps into code.
 I hope you will find this is pretty much how we phrased the text earlier.

 ``` r
 taylor_longer <- taylor_albums |>